 # Oversold effectiveness

-Laws surrounding anti-money-laundering typically require businesses to take reasonable efforts to investigate the source of funds.
-Usually the transaction surveillance company's customers simply want to legally protect themselves, regardless of whether the surveillance actually works.
+Laws surrounding anti-money-laundering typically require businesses to make reasonable efforts to investigate the source of funds.
+Usually, the transaction surveillance company's customers simply want to legally protect themselves, regardless of whether the surveillance actually works.
 There is a lot of money in this space from governments and other authorities, who usually don't understand the underlying technology and are happy to throw money at several startups who claim to be able to accurately track everything.
-Whether the activities of transaction surveillance company actually help against money laundering is an open question.
+Whether the activities of transaction surveillance companies actually help against money laundering is an open question.